 13. Handful of whole grain tortilla chips and 1/3 cup salsa.
 Look for tortilla chips that offer at least 3 grams of fiber per serving and pack them with your favorite salsa for a healthy snack.

 14. Kale chips.
 These are a surprisingly tasty way to enjoy the health benefits of kale!
 It is so easy to make your own at home too.
-Check out these fool-proof tips for making kale chips.

 15. Roasted soy nuts or endamame.
 Soy nuts are packed with fiber and protein and when roasted make for a tasty snack with a bit of crunch.